 This standard has completed its 5 year review with revisions made by the X9F6 Cardholder Authentication and ICC’s work group.
 The revised standard was published June 8, 2017.
 This part of this standard deals exclusively with management of symmetric keys using symmetric techniques using TDES and AES algorithms.
 These symmetric algorithms are defined in other American National Standards Institute standards and are also in the public domain.
 Addressed herein are activities and requirements related to each stage or event within the key life cycle including generation, distribution, utilization, storage, archiving, replacement and destruction of the keying material.
 This standard is arguably the most important security standard for the financial services industry, established to keep payment data, including PIN and card holder account information, secure.

 This standard was reviewed by the X9F4 Cryptographic Protocols and Application Security work group and has been reaffirmed with a publication date of April 14, 2017.
 This standard specifies recommended processes for conducting penetration testing with financial service organizations.
 It also describes a framework for specifying, describing and conducting penetration testing, and then relating the results of the penetration testing.
 X9.111 allows an entity interested in obtaining penetration testing services to identify the objects to be tested, specify a level of testing to occur, and to set a minimal set of testing expectations.

-This standard was submitted as a new work item on September 25, 2012.
-Recently, it went to subcommittee ballot and the comments received on the ballot are currently under review.
+This standard was published on August 3, 2017.
 This document would standardize the security requirements and implementation for a method for protecting this sensitive card data over these segments using tokenization and would be a companion standard to X9.119 part 1.
 Several implementations exist to address this situation.
 This document would provide guidance for evaluating these implementations.

 TR-31 Interoperable Secure Key Exchange Key Block Specification for Symmetric Algorithms